bennycheung/bennycheung.github.io/README.md

   5. Resume - resume.md show your resume

 ## Write Blog Pages
 Put your blog pages into `_posts` directory, with the proper `YYYY-MM-DD-your-post-title.md` as the file name format.
-Within the post, you should have at least the following metadata,
+Within the post, you should have at least the following metadata, the layout `post` should be used.

 ```
 ---